 It’s easy, delicious and budget friendly!
 Every time I make split pea soup with ham, I feel as though I’ve “cheated”.
 The reward is always double the effort, and it’s dirt cheap.
 A package of split peas is about $1.50, which makes it incredibly budget friendly, feeding the four of us for at least two meals!
 It thickens up on it’s own, especially when you use a ham bone or ham hock.
 It’s also a great way to repurpose any leftover ham or the ham bone like this Bourbon and Brown Sugar Glazed Ham.

 I don’t use a special recipe to make this soup.
-In fact, I’ve always just slightly adjusted the recipe on the back of the package of split peas, adding some chopped celery, a little garlic, or some more carrots each time.
-I’ve made it on the stove-top and in the slow-cooker, and each time it comes out just delicious!
+In fact, I’ve always just slightly adjusted the recipe on the back of the package of split peas, and then adding some chopped celery, fresh thyme, a little garlic, or some more carrots.
+A heavy bottomed pan with a tight fitting lid like this budget friendly Dutch oven is a good choice.

-- 1 16 ounce package green split peas
+- 16 ounces green split peas

 - 1 large onion diced

-- a couple of large carrots peeled and diced
+- 2 large carrots peeled and diced

-- 1 clove of garlic crushed
+- 1 clove garlic crushed

 - 1 bay leaf

-- Big sprig of fresh thyme
+- 1 sprig fresh thyme

 - Kosher salt and pepper to taste

-Remove the bay leaf and thyme sprigs and ham hock.
+- Remove the bay leaf and thyme sprigs and ham hock.

-Use an immersion blender or regular blender and puree soup.
+- Use an immersion blender or regular blender and puree soup.

-If using a ham bone, dice any ham and return back to soup.
+- If using a ham bone, dice any ham and return back to soup.

-Season to taste with salt and pepper
+- Season to taste with salt and pepper

-For slow-cooker, add all ingredients to slow-cooker and set to low for 6-8 hours.
+- For slow-cooker, add all ingredients to slow-cooker and set to low for 6-8 hours.
 No need to sauté onions.